secretlyagoblin/Graveyard-World/docs/World/Realms/beast-coast/index.md

-"Bleached bones of long dead sea beasts pepper the coastline of this ancient place."
+Bleached bones of long dead sea beasts pepper the coastline of this ancient place.